arnavroh45/DSA/README.md

 #### Maximum Subarray Sum Algorithm
 When calculating the maximum subarray sum (e.g., using Kadane's Algorithm):
 - If the current sum becomes negative, reset the sum to 0.

+#### Subarray
+Use 2 pointer or sliding window to solve such questions